 Most sales of tangible personal property and many services provided in Connecticut are subject to sales taxes.
 Groceries are exempt, as they are in most places, along with medical equipment and prescription drugs.
 Other exemptions include:

+View a full list of exemptions on the Department of Revenue Services website.
 Non-prescription drugs were previously exempt, but that statute was repealed in 2011.
 Shipping and handling charges are taxable if the item being shipped is also taxable, and this is true regardless of how the charges are listed on the receipt or invoice.

 You can register for a Connecticut sales tax permit online, or you may do so in person at one of the Department of Finance’s local field offices.
 Upon submitting your application, you will receive a temporary permit to use until you receive your permanent one.
-There is a $100 application fee, and permits need to be renewed every five years.
+There is a $100 application fee, and permits must be renewed every five years.
 There is no renewal fee if your account is active and in good standing at the time of the renewal.

-Filing must be done online using the Taxpayer Service Center (TSC) on the Connecticut Department of Revenue’s website, or over the phone through the Business TeleFile System.
+Filing must be done online using the Taxpayer Service Center (TSC) on the Connecticut Department of Revenue’s website or over the phone through the Business TeleFile System.
 If you are late filing your return, you’ll need to use the online service, as the TeleFile system won’t work.

 Sales tax returns and payments are due on the last day of the month following the close of the period in question.
-If this date falls on a weekend or holiday, filing and payment by the following business day is acceptable.
+If this date falls on a weekend or holiday, filing and payment by the following business day are acceptable.
 Most new sellers will be assigned a quarterly filing frequency, although this can be adjusted up or down based on the volume of the sales you make over the course of the year.

 For instance, if your total sales tax liability for the previous 12-month period is less than $1,000, you will be notified in writing that you may file annually instead of quarterly.
-On the other hand, if your total tax liability for the previous 12-month period is more than $4,000, you will receive a notification that you must file monthly instead.
+On the other hand, if your total business tax liability for the previous 12-month period is more than $4,000, you will receive a notification that you must file monthly instead.

 |January – March (Q1)||April 30|